Why Does My Tattoo Look Wet?

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 Apply your chosen lotion evenly over the entire area of your tattoo, 2-3 times a day.
-Take care not to over-moisten your skin.
-Over-moistening your skin over a period of time as your tattoo heals can cause bubbling and potentially permanent damage.
+Take care not to smother it over your skin.
+Over-moistening your skin over a period of time as your tattoo heals can cause bubbling and potentially permanent damage to your new ink.

-Apply your chosen skin lotion to your tattoo sparingly, in a thin layer.
+Instead, administer your preferred skin lotion to your tattoo sparingly, in a thin layer.
 After a few hours passes and it’s time for another application, your tattoo should be dry to the touch.

 Don’t Interfere With The Healing Process